 Import tax = tax rate x (value of imported goods + VAT (if any) + SCT (if any) + EPT (if any)).

 You can determine the import tax rate for goods using the Harmonised system (HS) Code.
 The codes from HS also indicate whether the goods are subject to VAT, SCT, or EPT.
-You can also determine your shipment’s duties and taxes with the DHL duty calculator.
+You can also determine your shipment’s import duties and taxes with the DHL duty calculator.

 Vietnam Customs Threshold

-If your shipment value is lower than Vietnam’s de minimis value of VND1 million, you won’t be charged duties and taxes.
+If your shipment value is lower than Vietnam’s de minimis value of VND1 million, you won’t be charged import duties or taxes.
 This is because the de minimis value is the minimum value at which duties and taxes are levied on imports.
 However, if your shipment value is higher than the de minimis value, you will be required to pay duties and taxes on your shipment.
 The amount of duties and taxes you’ll be required to pay will depend on the value of your shipment and the type of goods you are importing.

 How and where to pay for Vietnam's Customs Tariffs?